Brandon-Schefstad/a11y-examples/README.md

 image.png

 Alt text should capture the essential information within the image.
-For example: "Close up of graduating students, from behind." would be perfect for this image.
-Avoid using "image/picture of" or the file name within alt text.
+For example: `Close up of graduating students, from behind.` would be perfect for this image.
+Avoid using `image/picture of` or the file name within alt text.

 https://www.w3.org/WAI/tutorials/images/functional/Links to an external site.